RELAX: Reinforcement Learning Enabled 2D-LiDAR Autonomous System for Parsimonious UAVs: Methodology

-LiDAR Scanning module generates ``raw" image of the surrounding environment at a particular UAV position, as shown in the left of Fig.~\ref{fig:env_raw_lidar}.
+\bfsection{LiDAR scanning.} LiDAR scanning module generates raw images of the surrounding environment at a particular UAV position, as shown in the left of \figref{fig:env_raw_lidar}.

-In 2D-LiDAR system, the scanned image adopts a structure that aligns with $x$- and $y$-axis after a reshape operation performed on the one-dimensional LiDAR data array.
-Then the image is processed into an occupancy grid map, as shown in the right of Fig.~\ref{fig:env_raw_lidar}, where the level of confidence regarding obstacle existence is represented through dark (low) to light (high) colors.
-During the operation, UAV will constantly generate ``raw" images, contributing to the ongoing construction of the single, comprehensive map.
+In 2D-LiDAR system, the scanned images adopts a structure that aligns with $x$- and $y$-axis after a reshape operation performed on the one-dimensional LiDAR data array.
+Then the image is processed into an occupancy grid map, as shown in the right of \figref{fig:env_raw_lidar}, where the level of confidence regarding obstacle existence is represented through dark (low) to light (high).
+While flying through the environment, the drone constantly generates ``raw" images, contributing to the ongoing construction of the environment.